2023 – Now

 The Hong Kong Agent

 Supported by Arts & Culture Outreach Hong Kong, Asialink residency through the Australia Council for the Arts, the Australia-China Council through DFAT, the Australian Broadcasting Corporation, Screen Australia.
-Visit website
+Go to Page

 Two months in Bogota, Colombia, collecting materials for a multimedia art installation.
 The work was intended to connect narratives around La Violencia — a ten-year civil war in Colombia from 1948 to 1958, with a cash strapped orphanage and the crumbling iconic Hotel Continental.